-As the District completed the year, its governmental funds (as presented in the balance sheet on page 9) reported a combined fund deficit of approximately \$346,000.
+As the District completed the year, its governmental funds (as presented in the balance sheet on page 10) reported a combined fund balance of approximately \$713,000, which is an increase from prior year's deficit fund balance that totaled approximately \$346,000.
 Significant transactions are discussed below.